alia11y/SSMLinHTMLproposal/readme.md

 ## SSML Tool

-SSMLTool is a demonstrator for examining data-SSML support using the W3C Web Speech Synthesis API.
+SSMLTool is a demonstrator for examining JSON-baed approach to SSML support using the W3C Web Speech Synthesis API.
 The tool demonstrates the basic process of consuming JSON encoded SSML contained as the attribute value of `data-ssml`.

 This code is made available "as is" for demonstration purposes, and not intended as a specific proposed method of implementing SSML support in HTML.